iogf/eacc/README.md

 with a LexSeq instance.
 It permits one to tokenize and validate more complex structures in a reasonable and simplistic way.

-The idea behind yacc arouse when i was working to abstract a set of existing tools to improve
+The idea behind eacc arouse when i was working to abstract a set of existing tools to improve

 https://github.com/vyapp/vy